miccielovvie/Interpost-Redux/README.md

 If you wish to develop and host this codebase in a closed source manner you may use all commits prior to `1420675200 +0000`, which are licensed under GPL v3.
 The major change here is that if you host a server using any code licensed under AGPLv3 you are required to provide full source code for your servers users as well including addons and modifications you have made.

+All original art assets are © 2020 Interpost Redux.
+All rights reserved.
+You may not rip the original art assets and use them in your project without consent.

 See [here](https://www.gnu.org/licenses/why-affero-gpl.html) for more information.

 tgui clientside is licensed as a subproject under the MIT license.